Tips for Visiting Dominion Energy GardenFest of Lights

 GardenFest of Lights is a family-friendly event!
 If you are bringing small children, please note there is walking involved, so you may want to bring a stroller.
-We do have a limited number of strollers available, but they are on a first-come, first-served basis.
-Since much of the show is outdoors, it’s also a good idea to dress children according to the weather.
-Want more tips?
-Read our blog post: 8 Tips for Visiting with Kids.
+Due to COVID, we are unable to lend strollers.
+Since the show is outdoors, it’s also a good idea to dress children according to the weather.

 Lewis Ginter Botanical Garden is a non-profit organization.
 Our mission is education, and our passion is connecting plants and people to improve our community.
 Dominion GardenFest of Lights is an extremely popular holiday light show, and visitation during GardenFest allows us to reach a wider audience in pursuit of that mission.
 Revenues generated during the event help fund our mission-related activities year-round, including the display gardens, our Community Kitchen Garden growing fresh produce for FeedMore (the local food bank) and educational programs for young students, many of whom come free of charge.